liam-wiltshire/talks/hackthesystem/content.md

 - 5 minute window (in each direction) = 20 valid OTPs
 - Total possible OTPs = 1,000,000 - 1 in 50,000
-- On average you'd need 25,000 guesses to find a valid OTP
+- On average, you'd need 25,000 guesses to find a valid OTP
 - 2,500 requests a minute - not that many!

 ???